pdfcpu/pdfcpu/getting_started/box.md

    Please refer to the PDF Specification 14.11.2 Page Boundaries for details.

-   All values are in display units (po, in, mm, cm)
+   All values are float values in display units (po, in, mm, cm)

 General rules: